-Possession of two or more credit cards, of one or more individuals, is a felony.
-Possession of two or more financial devices is a class 6 felony.
-Penalties include 12 to 18 months in prison and a fine of up to $100,000.
+Criminal possession of two or more financial devices is a class 6 felony, punishable by 12 to 18 months in jail and a fine of $1,000 to $100,000.
 There is also a mandatory parole period of 1 year.3

-The penalties for unauthorized credit card fraud depend on the value of fraud involved.
+The penalties for unauthorized credit card fraud depend on the value of the fraud involved.